pfertyk/blog/hugo/content/articles/terraform-aws-s3-website/index.md

 }
 ```

-Without this policy, S3 files will not be publicly available.
+Without these resources, S3 files will not be publicly available.

 Each file from the `content` directory will be uploaded as an S3 object: